What social security contributions are for

 As a self-employed person, you pay social insurance yourself directly to the district social security office or, in the case of a lump sum, to the tax office.
 However, only pension insurance is compulsory; sickness insurance is voluntary.
 In the case of secondary activities, payment of pension insurance is only compulsory on the basis of income – in 2024 the minimum threshold is set at CZK 105,520.

-Payment is made monthly in advance and the following year you are obliged to submit a statement of income and expenditure to determine the amount of the insurance premium for the previous year and to repay any overpayment or underpayment.
+Payment is made monthly in the form of advances and the following year you are obliged to submit a statement of income and expenses, which determines the amount of the insurance premium for the previous year and the refund of overpayments or underpayments.

 Tip: Need legal help in business?
 Don’t have time to look for a lawyer for your company every time?
 To arrange his time, to catch up with him and to solve the billing with him?
 Or do you even need to have an attorney available at all times?
 Our team of experienced attorneys is here for you.
 We offer consultations both in person and from the comfort of your office, via phone, email or even Google Meets.